gtvj/gtvj.github.io/_posts/2021-03-12-new-stack-2-wagtail-pages.md

 To expose a field within the editorial interface you add it to the `content_panels` list.
 The example above does this by passing the field name to a Wagtail [panel type](https://docs.wagtail.io/en/stable/reference/pages/panels.html) called `FieldPanel()`.

 <blockquote cite="https://docs.wagtail.io/en/stable/reference/pages/panels.html">
 Django’s field types are automatically recognised and provided with an appropriate widget for input.
-Just define that field the normal Django way and pass the field name into FieldPanel when defining your panels.
-Wagtail will take care of the rest.
+Just define that field the normal Django way and pass the field name into FieldPanel when defining your panels. <strong>Wagtail will take care of the rest</strong>.
 <cite>Wagtail documentation</cite>
 </blockquote>